Transistor Radios Around the World

 One transistor, one diode

-Two 1.5-volt AA cells
+Two 1.5-volt AAA cells

 Manufactured by Bell Products, St. Louis, MO

 An earphone-only radio.
-Who else but Bell Products would come up with a one-transistor radio?
+Who else but Bell Products would come up with a ONE-transistor radio?
 Both the transistor and the glass diode in my example are unidentifiable.
-The tuning dial markings ( "1"—"14") correspond to nothing, neither in meters nor kilohertz.
+The tuning dial markings ( "1"—"14") correspond to nothing, neither in meters nor in kilohertz.
 But the cabinet plastic is nylon rather than ABS, and that's a nice thing.

-c.1960 Bell Products Hit Parade
+Bell Products Hit Parade

 Bell Products "Hit Parade"

-c.1960 Bell Products Hit Parade
+Bell Products Hit Parade

 Bell Products "Hit Parade"

-c.1960 Bell Products Hit Parade
+Bell Products Hit Parade

 back face

-c.1960 Bell Products Hit Parade
+Bell Products Hit Parade

 circa 1959: "HEY KIDS!
 Conelrad broadcasts!
 Duck & Cover!
 Wonderful sound!"

-c.1960 Bell Products Hit Parade
+Bell Products Hit Parade

 chassis — click on photo for a larger image